Thomas Wiloch

 Thomas Wiloch (February 3, 1953 – September 4, 2008) was an American author, editor, poet, and illustrator.

 Profile

 Born in Detroit, Michigan.
 Wiloch was the principal instigator and editor of Grimoire, a journal of surrealistic art and literature published from 1982-1985 that featured some of the earliest published work by the notable American horror writer Thomas Ligotti.
 After working on the editorial staff of Gale, a reference book publisher, for some 26 years, Wiloch became a freelance writer and editor in 2004.

 Much of Wiloch's recent published writing is prose poetry, and has appeared in collections from various small press publishers including Snake Press and Wordcraft of Oregon.
-From 1988 to 1993, Wiloch authored the column "Codes and Chaos" for the arts magazine PhotoStatic, an arts magazine.
+From 1988 to 1993, Wiloch authored the column "Codes and Chaos" for the arts magazine PhotoStatic.
 He was an associate editor of Sidereality magazine, 2004-05.

 Wiloch has illustrated books by authors such as Bruce Boston, Robert Frazier, Andrew Joron, and Jessica Amanda Salmonson, as well as his work.